bitcoin/bitcoin/doc/policy/packages.md

 ("deduplicated") and are thus excluded from this calculation.

-To meet the two feerate requirements of a mempool, i.e., the pre-configured minimum relay feerate (`minRelayTxFee`) and the dynamic mempool minimum feerate, the total package feerate is used instead of the individual feerate.
+To meet the two feerate requirements of a mempool, i.e., the pre-configured minimum relay feerate (`-minrelaytxfee`) and the dynamic mempool minimum feerate, the total package feerate is used instead of the individual feerate.
 The individual transactions are allowed to be below the feerate requirements if the package meets the feerate requirements.
 For example, the parent(s) in the package can pay no fees but be paid for by the child.